FAQ

 4. Sporty’s and other aviation suppliers offer G1000 training products that suggest 8-10 hours of training?
 Are these necessary?

-5. What are the rental rates for the airplanes and the Instructors?
+5. What are the rental rates for the airplanes and the instructors?

 6. Does New Horizons provide training in a Light Sport Airplane?

-What airplanes do New Horizons Aviation rent?
+What airplanes does New Horizons Aviation rent?

 Back to Top